bleonheart/Lilia/documentation/docs/libraries/lia.util.md

 ---

-### lia.util.CreateTableUI
+### lia.util.SendTableUI

 **Purpose**

-Sends a net message instructing the client to build a table UI.
+Sends a table UI to a client for display using the big table transfer system.

 **Parameters**